yorrombaut/sapui5/docs/03_Get-Started/step-4-calling-a-function-import-95e5b87.md

 -   Create it manually

--   Generate it in SAP Web IDE by choosing *Edit Mock Data* in the context menu of the `medatdata.xml` file.
+-   Generate it in SAP Web IDE by choosing *Edit Mock Data* in the context menu of the `metadata.xml` file.
 For more information about SAP Web IDE, see the documentation for SAP Web IDE on the SAP Help Portal at [https://help.sap.com/viewer/p/SAP\_Web\_IDE](https://help.sap.com/viewer/p/SAP_Web_IDE).